 Volunteering in Greater Des Moines

-With a #4 in the nation volunteer rank, Iowans are big on giving back, and there are endless ways for you to do so throughout the DSM community.
+Iowans are big on giving back, and there are endless ways for you to do so throughout the Greater Des Moines (DSM) community.
 Lending your time to local nonprofits and volunteer projects makes a difference, whether you sign up to provide help on your own or recruit coworkers to support a favorite local organization.

 Places to Volunteer in Greater Des Moines